-How the traffic light appeared and why yellow, green and red were chosen for it.
-Why did they choose red, yellow and green signals for the traffic light?
+How the traffic light came about and why they chose yellow, green and red colors for it.
+Why were red, yellow and green signals chosen for traffic lights?

 Road traffic is the same for everyone - for children and adults.
-Travel "traps" are dangerous for both children and adults.
-"Rules road traffic"One for all.
-But they are written in "adult" language, without any reckoning on children, therefore it is very important, without distorting the content, to explain the traffic rules to the child in an accessible way.
-The use of non-existent terms and concepts, or the use of one instead of the other.
-In an effort to convey the content of the Rules intelligibly to children, some teachers and authors of manuals turn to children in the so-called "children's" language, consisting of diminutive nouns and other words and expressions that caress the ear.
-This not only does not make the Rules understandable, but also distorts the real picture of traffic.
-Do not address preschoolers with so-called "childish" language: a typewriter, a track, etc. Communication should be partnership, involving the conversation of equal people.
+Road traps are dangerous for both children and adults.
+"Rules traffic"one for everyone.
+But they are written in “adult” language, without any consideration for children, so it is very important, without distorting the content, to clearly explain traffic rules to a child.
+The use of non-existent terms and concepts or the use of some instead of others.
+In an effort to convey the content of the Rules clearly to children, some teachers and authors of manuals address children in so-called “children’s” language, consisting of diminutive nouns and other words and expressions that are soothing to the ear.
+This not only does not make the Rules clear, but also distorts the real picture of traffic.
+Do not address preschoolers in so-called “childish” language: car, track, etc. Communication should be a partnership, involving a conversation between equal people.

 SPEAK RIGHT